-In March 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which provides relief from certain requirements under U.S. GAAP, was signed.
-Section 4013 of the CARES Act gives entities temporary relief from the accounting and disclosure requirements for troubled debt restructurings ("TDRs") and in certain situations these modifications may not need to be classified as TDRs if certain criteria are met.
+In March 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provides relief from certain requirements under U.S. GAAP, was signed.
+Section 4013 of the CARES Act gives entities temporary relief from the accounting and disclosure requirements for troubled debt restructurings (TDRs) and in certain situations these modifications may not need to be classified as TDRs if certain criteria are met.
 While we have adopted this TDRs accounting and disclosure relief for qualifying loan and lease modifications, it was not material to our consolidated financial position, results of operations or cash flows.

 In March 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU), "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The update provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform.
 The update simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contract terms related to the replacement of the reference rate.
 With respect to hedge accounting, the update allows amendment of formal designation and documentation of hedging relationships in certain circumstances as a result of reference rate reform and provides additional expedients for different types of hedges, if certain criteria are met.
 The optional amendments were effective for all entities as of March 12, 2020, through December 31, 2022.
-We are currently reviewing the guidance to determine the optional expedients we intend to elect related to our loan, debt and derivative contracts.
+We will apply the optional accounting expedients available under this ASU to our planned debt contract modifications and certain of our derivative contract modifications related to the LIBOR transition beginning in the fourth quarter of 2020.